Ujjawalshah04/Covid-19-Clinical-Trials-Analysis/README.md

 ## 🙌 Acknowledgements

-Thanks to the Unified Mentor for
+Thanks to Unified Mentor for providing the data that inspired this analysis.